victoriadeyemi/planner-app/README.md

 # planner-app
 Planner/Scheduler App

+I created a new repository named planner-app.

+The planner app is built with html, CSS and javaScript files.

 Created an event listener for save button.

 Displayed the current day at the top of the calender when a user opens the planner with dayjs function.